-When people have one of the near death experiences, such as were recently highlighted in the National Geographic, they almost always involve light.
+Just a random thought here: When people have one of the near death experiences they almost always involve light.
 What that means, I am not sure.
 But there it is.
+John sees a heaven in which there is no need for sun or moon.
+It is light all by itself.

-The persecuted people would have read this and had hope.
+I think that the persecuted people to whom John wrote this would have read this and had hope.
 Any Christian who has stood at the grave of a loved one knows a little of this hope.
 John describes a beautiful place and asks us to imagine it.
 For the persecuted Christians who were perhaps running for their lives, this might have seemed far away, but John asks them to imagine this and live there.
 That imagination is key - this is not an intellectual text which we understand as much as we experience.
 The preacher will want to remember that and will likely struggle to preach that way.
 We are very used to understanding sermons, not feeling them.
 But the intellect is only one way to reach someone, and it is not always the best way.
 John asks us to feel.
-If we are mourning and afraid - does John simply invite us to take a look at home and feel like it is home, our home, my home, where I belong?
+If we are persecuted outcasts, mourning and afraid - does John simply invite us to take a look at home and feel like it is home, our home, my home, where I belong?
+How does that preach?
+How do I preach that sermon?